kaland313/A3C-CarRacingGym/README.md

 # Running the image
 If the image was built from the github repo, inside the GitHub repo root folder (A3C-CarRacingGym) run:

-`docker run -it --rm --runtime=nvidia -v $(pwd)/Scripts:/tf/UserScripts -v $(pwd)/Outputs:/tf/Outputs -p 8888:8888 --name=a3c-carracing-gym a3c-carracing-gym`
+`docker run -it --rm -v $(pwd)/Scripts:/tf/Scripts -v $(pwd)/Outputs:/tf/Outputs -p 8888:8888 --name=a3c-carracing-gym a3c-carracing-gym`

 Otherwise an Output folder will be created in the directory where the above docker command is executed (due to the `v $(pwd)/Outputs:/tf/Outputs` option).
-# Getting a bash shell in the container

 The container should start with a bash shell, if this is not the case, execute:

 `docker exec -it a3c-carracing-gym /bin/bash`
-# Training the network
+# Training a model
-## A3C CartPole code based CarRacing script
 In order to run train the model enter the following commands to the bash shell of the container:

-`cd UserScripts`
+`cd Scripts`

-`xvfb-run -a -s "-screen 0 640x480x24" python a3c_carracing-v0.py --train`
+`xvfb-run -a -s "-screen 0 640x480x24" python a3c_carracing-v0.py --train --max-eps=20000`

-The current sript only works on a very basic level, only one worker is spawned and the parameters of the optimizer are not selected correctly, thus it converges very slowly/dowesn't converge to the optimal model.
-It's not very meaningful to run a test of the trained model, because the graphical output can not be viewed yet, however it can be done by entering:
+# Running the trained model,
+A trained model is included in this repository at: [Outputs/model_CarRacing-v0.h5](https://github.com/kaland313/A3C-CarRacingGym/blob/master/Outputs/model_CarRacing-v0.h5).

+The docker container doesn't have a graphical output at the moment, thus only command line output is given, when running a model:

 `xvfb-run -a -s "-screen 0 640x480x24" python a3c_cartpole.py`

+This will load a model from `Outputs/model_CarRacing-v0.h5` and run it for one episode (no eraly termination).

+Outside the docker container with an apropriately set up python environment the graphical output of the gym can be viewed by running:

+`python a3c_cartpole.py`

+# Other code scripts for reference
 ## Code from oguzelibol/CarRacingA3C
 `cd UserScripts/oguzelibol-CarRacingA3C`